Human Emotions Can Be So Weird

 I can't think of anything else that would be of a pure psychological nature, because we definitely don't associate good feelings with lousy ones - except in those mentioned cases of masochism and hypochondriasis.

 And yet, no matter how we choose to look at this phenomenon, it certainly is one of those weird aspects of being human, like yawning being contagious and stuff.
-I hope that you'll get entertained by this article as much as I am writing it, and if you like it, you may want to share it with some of your friends.
+I hope that you got entertained by this article as much as I did writing it.